Docklands Stadium: Australian rules football

+The venue's roof was closed for all AFL matches between 2019 and 2025.
+In 2026, the AFL changed its policy to having an opened the roof for clear and warm night and twilight fixtures.
+During all other fixture times, and if it is too cool, or poor weather is predicted, then the retractable roof will remain closed.
+This policy has led to an overwhelming majority of games still being played under the retractable roof.

 Cricket

 The venue's major summer tenant is Big Bash League side Melbourne Renegades, which has played its home games at the Docklands Stadium since the league's inception in 2011/12.
 A drop-in pitch is used to facilitate cricket at the venue.
 At the end of the 2016/17 Big Bash, the stadium was rated the most entertaining venue for T20 cricket in Australia.

 In 2016, Chris Gayle of the Renegades and the West Indies tied the record for the fastest T20 half century (12 balls) during the last round of BBL 5 at the ground against the Adelaide Strikers.

-Although rare, multiple players have hit the roof during a game, which is 38 metres (125 feet) above the playing surface.
+Although it is a rare occurrence during games, a number of batters have hit the ball high enough to strike the underside of the roof, which is 38 metres (125 feet) above the playing surface.
 For example, in 2018, Perth Scorchers batsman Ashton Turner hit a Dan Christian delivery into the roof; under the BBL rules, such a hit is considered to be six runs, with the ball being considered dead and unable to be caught for the purpose of getting the batsman out.